lukashalim/Notes/Marketing 1, Class 3.md

 ### Notes from article on PCA vs. FA
 - "The aim of factor analysis is to reveal any latent variables that cause the manifest variables to covary" (note: a latent variable is one which is not observed but rather inferred)
+- "In common factor analysis, a small number of factors are extracted to account for the intercorrelations among the observed variables--to identify the latent dimensions that explain why the variables are correlated with each other.
+In principal component analysis, the objective is to account for the maximum portion of the variance present in the original set of variables with a minimum number of composite variables called principal components."
 - Many methods for Factor Analysis
  - In general, Maximimum Likelihood best when you have normally distributed data.
 When not normally distributed, Principal Axis Factors is a good method
 - Choosing which factors to retain